 To begin the implementation, introduce CI/CD practices into the team’s typical activities to enable team members to gain experience with individual tools and platforms.
 Starting with highly repeatable, consistent processes gives team members a solid foundation to continue to iterate on and evolve.
 As network engineers continue to adopt and become familiar with these tools, productivity and the team’s ability to manage an increasing amount network changes will improve.

-The early-stage CI/CD model:
+The early-stage CI/CD and GitOps model:

 - Automated pre-deployment testing is introduced.